Mrt134/Experimental/1.0luminadocumentation/luminaconfig.rst

 "Preferences".
 This drop-down menu can be used to temporarily change the locale for this session only.
-This will immediately change the localization of any translated menu items on the fly so that you do not have to log back into the Lumina session.
+This will immediately change the localization of any translated menu items on the fly so that you do not have to log back into the current session.

-.. note:: Any menu items that continue to be displayed in English have
+.. note:: If using Lumina with a language other than English, any menu
-          not been translated to the selected language yet.
-You can assist the Lumina Project in translating menu items using the instructions in :ref:`Interface Translation`.
+          items that continue to be displayed in English have not yet been translated to the selected language.
+To assist the Lumina Project in translating menu items, see :ref:`Interface Translation`.